MacRoy-Repo/CodeConcepts/README.md

 # CodeConcepts
-Problems with solution and description based on Arrays.
+- Concepts and explanation for subset of interviewing questions with solution and my approch to the problem.
-Problems are solved in Java.
+- Solutions are avaliable in Java.